Rigidity of quantum algebras: Examples of good filtered quantizations

 \section{Examples of good filtered quantizations}

-In this section we explain why enveloping algebras of algebraic Lie algebras and a large class of algebras obtained from quantum Hamiltonian reductions (which includes finite W-algebras) are good quantizations.
+In this section, we explain how the enveloping algebras of algebraic Lie algebras and a large class of algebras obtained from quantum Hamiltonian reductions (which includes finite W-algebras) give rise to good filtered quantizations.

 First, we recall a key computation of the reduction $\mod p$ Poisson bracket for restricted Lie algebras due to Kac and Radul \cite{KR}.
 Let $R$ be a commutative reduced ring of characteristic $p>0.$ Let $\mathfrak{g}$ be a restricted Lie algebra over $R$ with the restricted structure map $g\to g^{[p]}, g\in \mathfrak{g}.$ As usual, $Z_p(\mathfrak{g})$ denotes the $p$-center of $U(\mathfrak{g})$: the central $R$-subalgebra of the enveloping algebra $U(\mathfrak{g})$ generated by elements of the form $g^p-g^{[p]}, g\in \mathfrak{g}.$ It is well-known that the map $g\to g^{p}-g^{[p]}$ induces homomorphism of $R$-algebras where $Z_p(\mathfrak{g})$ is viewed as an $R$-algebra via the Frobenius map $F:R\to R.$ The homomorphism $i$ is an isomorphism when $R$ is perfect.
 Recall also that the Lie algebra bracket on $\mathfrak{g}$ defines the Kirillov-Kostant Poisson bracket on the symmetric algebra $\Sym(\mathfrak{g}).$